AnirbanRay20/The-Arbiter/README.md

 ## 📄 License

-MIT License — Built for the **Forensic Intelligence Hackathon 2026**
+MIT License — Built for the **Finale Round for GFG Hackfest Hackathon 2026**

 ---